Skip to content

 Transitional Housing

-Dumas Wesley Community Center’s Transitional Housing Program, Sybil H. Smith Family Village, (SSFV) was founded in 1999 to fill a void in housing services for women and families experiencing homelessness.
-To date, the program has served 2,422 individuals from Southwest and Central Alabama, coastal Mississippi, and North Florida.
+To-date, the program has served 2,630 individuals from Southwest and Central Alabama, coastal Mississippi, and North Florida.
 SSFV enjoys a remarkable average success rate of 88% among residents who exited the program successfully and transitioned into permanent housing.
 This figure is 45% higher than the national average, according to the Homeless Management Information System (HMIS), a data collection service which measures housing services and outcomes nationwide.
+In the last six years, 0% of SSFV graduates returned to homelessness, within 2 years of program completion, compared to the national recidivism rate of 19%.

 • To meet the immediate need for stable housing so that residents are free to work on becoming self-sufficient,